bio-nlp/MedQG/README.md

 # MCQG-SRefine: Multiple Choice Question Generation and Evaluation with Iterative Self-Critique, Correction, and Comparison Feedback
-This repository contains the source code for our paper on generating USMLE-style multiple-choice questions from clinical notes, leveraging **topics** and **test points** as key components to create high-quality exam questions tailored to medical training.
+This repository contains the source code for our paper to be presented at the NAACL 2025 main conference, focusing on generating USMLE-style multiple-choice questions from clinical notes, leveraging **topics** and **test points** as key components to create high-quality exam questions tailored to medical training.
 The model integrates contextual understanding and medical relevance to generate questions with essential USMLE-style elements, including:

 - **Context**
 - **Question**